cartolari/devenv_setup/README.md

   - Java 1.8u25 (configured with alternatives, so no need to change path)
   - Ag the silver searcher (a really fast substitute for grep in development environments)
+  - Vagrant (development environments in a virtual machine)

 \* chruby requires you to source a file before start to work if you use bash this is done automatically by adding a file in /etc/profiles.d/.
 But if you do